ralna/GALAHAD/doc/C/rst-dir/struct_dps_inform_type.rst

 	int mod_2by2

-the number of 2 by 2 blocks from the factorization of H that were modified when constructing :math:`M`
+the number of 2 by 2 blocks from the factorization of H that were modified when constructing $M$

 .. index:: pair: variable; obj
 .. _doxid-structdps__inform__type_1a0cbcb28977ac1f47ab67d27e4216626d: